kyverno/policy-reporter-docs/docs/policy-reporter/metrics.md

 :::

+Database-related metrics are enabled separately with `database.metrics: true`.

 ## Metrics Filter

 To reduce the number of metric elements, it is possible to filter out results for metric processing.
 All available filters supporting wildcards and can be defined as include or exclude list.